stefansilverio/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

-B# 0x05.
+# 0x05.
 Python - Exceptions
 ---
 ## Description
 This project in higher-level programming is about: